imran1509/DevSecOps-Project-Netflix-Deployment/README.md

 - Goto Manage Jenkins → Tools → Install JDK(17) and NodeJs(16)→ Click on Apply and Save

-### SonarQube
+### Step 4: SonarQube

-Create the token
+- Go to Administration → Secuirity → Users and under token, generate the token

-Goto Jenkins Dashboard → Manage Jenkins → Credentials → Add Secret Text.
-It should look like this
+- Goto Jenkins Dashboard → Manage Jenkins → Credentials → System → Global Credentials → Add credential
+- select secret text as kind and paste your token in secret. textAdd Secret Text.
+- In ID and description write **sonar-token**

-After adding sonar token
+- After adding sonar token

-Click on Apply and Save
+- Click on Apply and Save

-**The Configure System option** is used in Jenkins to configure different server
+- **The Configure System option** is used in Jenkins to configure different server

-**Global Tool Configuration** is used to configure different tools that we install using Plugins
+- **Global Tool Configuration** is used to configure different tools that we install using Plugins

-We will install a sonar scanner in the tools.
+- We will install a sonar scanner in the tools.

 Create a Jenkins webhook